Entire home

 You'll have the entire home to yourself and will only share it with other guests in your party.

-BALNAKEIL HOUSE - A-Listed Highland Mansion on the Beach sleeping up to 17
+BALNAKEIL HOUSE - A-Listed Highland Lodge on the Beach sleeping up to 17

 Enter to find the superbly equipped kitchen with an Aga at one end, and a stove at the other separated by a 4.5m long oak table, it makes the perfect spot to gather and socialise whilst preparing and enjoying meals.